Skidmore in Paris

 - Liberal Arts, Language & Busines

-The Skidmore in Paris: Liberal Arts, Language & Business program is a new program track starting in spring 2015 that combines the course options previously available in the Advanced Studies and Arts & Business programs.
-Courses are taught in English and French, so students at any French language level (beginner to advanced) can study in Paris at the Skidmore center or partner institutions in Paris.
+The Skidmore in Paris: Liberal Arts, Language & Business program offers courses taught in English and French, so students at any French language level (beginner to advanced) can study in Paris at the Skidmore center or various partner institutions in Paris.
 Students interested in taking regular French university courses taught in French should, at minimum, be enrolled in or have completed FF-210.
 Offered fall, spring, or full year.

 - Paris Fall Seminar

 The Paris Fall Seminar program, offered every fall, is a faculty-led program with a specific academic topic designed for students with little or no previous French language.
-The Seminar Director position is filled by a different Skidmore professor each year with a different academic topic, and in fall 2015, Professor Adrienne Zuerner from the Foreign Languages & Literatures Department will lead the Paris Fall Seminar, titled Race and Class in France: Contemporary Expressions of Forgotten Pasts.
+The Seminar Director position is filled by a different Skidmore professor each year with a different academic topic, and in fall 2016, Professor Michael Ennis-McMillan from the Foreign Languages & Literatures Department will lead the Paris Fall Seminar.
 Offered in the fall semester only.

 The Skidmore Center